 Many economists say a W-shaped recovery is likely if Congress doesn’t provide more relief.

 Amazon, Apple and other tech giants mask reality.

 Amazon, Apple, Microsoft, Facebook and Google parent company Alphabet account for more than 20% of the S&P 500.
 That means when stock prices for these companies soar, it can mask the struggles of smaller companies whose stock prices haven’t recovered much.

 These companies have also gained from people staying at home.
 After all, we’re doing a lot of shopping online.
 We’re spending more time on social media.
 We’re connecting with friends, family and co-workers using devices instead of seeing them face to face.

-But the picture is a lot different in other sectors.
-Stocks for many airlines and cruise lines are worth less than one-third of what they were in January and February.
+But the picture is a lot different in other sectors, like travel and hospitality.
 Stock prices for smaller companies have also been slower to rebound.

 The Federal Reserve made it easier for corporations to take on debt.

 When corporations and governments need to borrow money, they issue bonds to investors.
 But as coronavirus crashed the economy in March, a lot of struggling corporations didn’t have many investors eager to buy their bonds, so they couldn’t access the credit they needed to survive.

 But in March, the Federal Reserve stepped in and said that it would buy corporate bonds, which it’s never done in history, as NPR’s Planet Money explains.